-Remote Pilots operating at this level will apply non technical and technical knowledge and skill to demonstrate autonomy and judgement and will take limited responsibility in known and stable operational contexts within established regulatory parameters.
-Licensing, legislative or certification requirements apply to this qualification at the time of publication.
+There are 14 units of competency to be completed in this qualification (9 Core and 5 electives).
+Core units include: Principles of air law; Launch and control remote devices Navigate and operate remote aircraft; Operational inspections; Launch and control.
+Remote Pilots operating at this level will apply technical and nontechnical knowledge and skill to demonstrate autonomy and judgement and will take limited responsibility in known and stable operational contexts within established regulatory parameters. legislative or certification requirements apply to this qualification at the time of publication.
 This qualification aligns to Remote Pilot Licensing requirements described in Civil Aviation Safety Regulation (CASR) Part 101 - Unmanned aircraft and rockets and Part 101 Manual of Standards.